NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 > **TIP**: Refer to [Angular 2’s docs on Http](https://angular.io/docs/ts/latest/api/http/Http-class.html) for specifics on what HTTP APIs are available.

 The other new bit of code is the return value of this new `register()` method. `register()` returns `this._http.post()`, which is an RxJS `Observable`.
-You can refer to docs for a [full tutorial on how RxJS observables work](https://angular.io/docs/ts/latest/guide/server-communication.html), but for now just know that the most common thing you’ll need to do with observables is subscribe to them, which is what the new code you added to `app.component.ts` does:
+You can refer to the Angular docs for a [full tutorial on how RxJS observables work](https://angular.io/docs/ts/latest/guide/server-communication.html), but for now just know that the most common thing you’ll need to do with observables is subscribe to them, which is what the new code you added to `app.component.ts` does:

 ``` TypeScript
 this._userService.register(this.user)